-When a new report is received that includes the same/similar allegations that are currently receiving a child protection assessment or investigative response, these should be screened in and referred to the existing SSIS Assessment workgroup.
+When receiving a new report that includes the same/similar allegations that are currently receiving a child protection assessment or investigative response, screen in and refer to existing SSIS Assessment workgroup.

-When a new report is received that includes different allegations than what are currently being responded to, the new report is screened and assigned based on the new allegations.
-If screened in, the new allegations may or may not be appropriate to assess or investigate within the current open SSIS Assessment workgroup.
-Factors to consider in these situations include: Status of open assessment or investigation, required assignment path, worker or unit assigned, and nature of new allegations.
+When receiving a new report that includes different allegations than currently being responded to, the new report is screened and assigned based on the new allegations.
+If screened in, the new allegations may or may not be appropriate to assess or investigate in the current open SSIS Assessment workgroup.
+Factors to consider in these situations include status of open assessment or investigation, required assignment path, worker or unit assigned, and nature of new allegations.
 When an assessment or investigation is in the later stages, it may be difficult to complete an assessment or investigation within the initial 45-day time frame because new allegations do not "restart" the required time frame.
-If a new report alleges substantial child endangerment or sexual abuse, an investigation must be completed, regardless of the original path assigned.
+If a new report alleges substantial child endangerment or sexual abuse, complete an investigation, regardless of original path assigned.
 If a new allegation involves the same child, but a different household, it may be beneficial to open a new assessment or investigation.

-When a new report involving a new/different allegation is screened in and referred to a current Assessment workgroup, unless child safety of an alleged victim has already been evaluated by a child protection worker, face-to-face evaluation of child safety should be initiated based on identified safety threats.
+When a new report involving a new/different allegation is screened in and referred to a current Assessment workgroup, unless child safety of alleged victim has already been evaluated by a child protection worker, face-to-face evaluation of child safety should be initiated based on identified safety threats.
 This should be completed no later than established time frames, immediately for allegations involving substantial child endangerment, and five calendar days for other reports.